Russian rockets kill 3 in a Ukrainian city as Kyiv claims it damaged a key bridge

 “The bridge is now effectively in an emergency condition,” the SBU claimed.

-It said no civilians were killed or injured in the operation.
-It was not possible to independently confirm the claims.
+The agency said no civilians were killed or injured in the operation.
+It was not possible to independently confirm those claims.

-Traffic across the Kerch Bridge was halted for three hours early Tuesday but reopened at 9 a.m., official Russian social media channels said.
-It closed for a second time at 3:20 p.m.
+Traffic across the Kerch Bridge was halted for three hours early Tuesday, but it reopened at 9 a.m., official Russian social media channels said.
+It closed for a second time at 3:20 p.m. and reopened again after two and a half hours.

 Zelenskyy appeals for pressure on Moscow